 UC San Diego Extension’s Professional Certificate in Project Management provides professionals with a practical, hands-on approach.
-Students hoping to get started in or advance their project management careers will gain the knowledge and tools necessary to plan, execute and complete complex projects within various types of organizations and industries.
-The Project Management program incorporates key leadership and team work skills that project managers need to be effective.
+You will learn the knowledge and tools necessary to plan, execute and complete complex projects within various types of organizations and industries - enabling you to get started or advance your career.
+The Project Management program incorporates key leadership and teamwork skills that project managers need to be effective.

 For international students interested in joining our full-time program, which gives students the opportunity to study in the United States on a student visa, please check out the full-time Project Management Program for International Students (two quarters).
 International students who need an F-1 student visa will need to apply at ip.extension.ucsd.edu.
 International students are also welcome to participate in the program online from any location.